-The awful power and prescience of Bertolt Brecht’s “Mother Courage and Her Children” is that at no time since its first performance in 1941 has it been irrelevant.
-Director Jessica Kubzansky falters in an attempt to shoehorn an avant-garde visual style into the piece, but she succeeds in getting sterling perfs from an excellent cast.
+The awful power and prescience of Bertolt Brecht’s “Mother Courage and Her Children” is that at no time since its first performance in 1941 has it been irrelevant: There are always conflicts, always victims, always someone simply trying to survive.
+The Theater@Boston Court’s production of the play, featuring the L.A. premiere of a translation by David Hare, is steeped in this awareness of the omnipresence of war.
+Director Jessica Kubzansky falters in an attempt to shoehorn an avant-garde visual style into the piece — actors in military uniform dancing to discoesque music between scenes — but she succeeds in getting sterling perfs from an excellent cast.

 Camille Saviola is superb as Mother Courage, a hard-nosed canteen-cart owner trying to keep herself and her three children alive during the Thirty Years War.